 Spotting symptoms of diabetic macular edema

-By the time you notice symptoms, diabetic macular edema could already be causing permanent damage to your macula.
-The macula is the part of your eye that allows you to see details, recognize faces and read words on a page, so any injury to it could cause severe vision impairment.
+By the time you notice symptoms, diabetic macular edema could already be causing permanent damage to the macula.
+The macula allows you to see details, recognize faces and read words on a page, so any injury to it could lead to significant vision problems.

 Don't wait for symptoms

-Don't wait until you see symptoms to take steps to protect your vision:
+Don't wait until you have symptoms to take steps to protect your eyesight:

-- Get a comprehensive eye exam at least once every year or two.
-During this exam, your eye doctor can dilate your eyes or use retinal photography to get a close look at your retina.
-This can help your doctor diagnose diabetic macular edema at its earliest stages.
-Follow your doctor's advice on how frequently to have an exam.
+- Get an eye exam at least once a year.
+During this exam, your provider can dilate your eyes or use retinal photography to get a close look at your retina.
+This can help diagnose diabetic macular edema in its earliest stages.

-- Control your numbers.
-Keeping you blood sugar and blood pressure levels under control may help lower your chances of developing diabetic macular edema.
-Ask your doctor about the best way to manage your numbers based on your health history.
+- Take care of your health.
+Keeping your blood sugar, cholesterol and blood pressure under control can help lower the chances of developing diabetic macular edema.
+Ask your health care provider about how best to manage these aspects of your health based on your medical history.

-If you have diabetes, it's important to take an active role in preventing and managing eye problems.
-With early detection and treatment, diabetic macular edema may be controlled and vision loss can be prevented and sometimes even reversed.
+If you have diabetes, it's important to take an active role in preventing eye problems.
+With early detection and treatment, diabetic macular edema may be controlled.
+And with prompt treatment, vision loss often can be prevented and sometimes even reversed.